manolama/javabenching/README.md

   * Compute the difference of each data point for a time series from the standard deviation of that series.
 This entails a multi-pass iteration over all time chunks for a series to find the standard deviation, then a second pass applying that deviation.
   * Compute the sum of two metrics

-The important bits here are that the functions must be compossible (arranged in any order), support caching and multi-pass operations, and offer an API that's easy for developers to work with.
+The important bits here are that the functions must be composable (arranged in any order), support caching and multi-pass operations, and offer an API that's easy for developers to work with.

 For each pipeline, the following list describes the type of value returned in a time series object.